-1.0 POLICY
+1 - POLICY

-It is the policy of the City of El Paso, Texas (the "City") to: (i) invest public funds in a manner which will provide maximum safety of principal and liquidity; (ii) provide the highest possible investment return; (iii) meet the daily cash flow demands of the City; and (iv) comply with the Texas Public Funds Investment Act of 1995, as may be amended ("TPFIA") and local ordinances and resolutions governing the investment of the City's public funds.
+It is the policy of the City of El Paso, Texas (the "City") to: (i) invest public funds in a manner which will provide maximum safety of principal; (ii) meet the daily cash flow demands of the City (liquidity); and (iii) provide the highest possible investment return all while complying with the Texas Public Funds Investment Act of 1995, as may be amended ("TPFIA") and local ordinances and resolutions governing the investment of the City's public funds.
 Definitions and terms contained herein are defined in Section 2256.002 of TPFIA.

-2.0 SCOPE
+2 - SCOPE

-The City of El Paso Investment Policy (this "Investment Policy") applies to all cash assets of the City as reported in the City's Comprehensive Annual Financial Report except for those funds of the Public Employees Retirement System (PERS) and component units which are governed by other laws, statutes, and ordinances.
+The City of El Paso Investment Policy (this "Investment Policy") applies to all cash assets of the City as reported in the City's Annual Comprehensive Financial Report except for those funds of the Public Employees Retirement System (PERS) and component units which are governed by other laws, statutes, and ordinances.
 Except for cash in certain restricted and special funds, the City will consolidate cash and reserve balances from all funds to maximize investment earnings and to increase efficiencies with regard to investment pricing, safekeeping and administration.
 The City's Investment Strategy is attached as Exhibit "A" and is incorporated for all applicable purposes by reference herein.
 Investment income will be allocated in accordance with the City's strategy for allocating interest to participating funds as set forth in Appendix "1" to Exhibit "A."